 - Existing customers may be more comfortable with a virtual meeting that offers the convenience of being able to talk to you wherever they are while making it possible to maintain a face-to-face feel.

-Tools for setting appointments & meetings
+Tools for setting appointments and meetings

 At first glance, you may think the only things you need to set appointments are a pen and some paper.
-But without the right tools and systems, you’ll get stuck in endless back-and-forth emails when trying to find a time that works.
+Without the right tools and systems, you’ll get stuck in endless back-and-forth emails when trying to find a time that works.
 Furthermore, a lot can slip through the cracks (think meeting reminders, agendas, and more).

 Here are the tools that can make it easier to book appointments, share time with your team, and integrate seamlessly with the rest of your business processes.